GrandeWaver/Login-system/README.md

 1. Create email account (https://accounts.google.com/signup) for login-system and turn-on this option: (https://myaccount.google.com/lesssecureapps)
 2. Configure config.py file
 3. Install requirements.txt (pip3 install -r requirements.txt)
-4. Go to the project folder and type in cmd to start server: uvicorn main:app
+5. Go to the project folder and type in cmd: create_db.py
+6. And: uvicorn main:app
-5. Voilà!
+7. Voilà!
 You have login system on your own.
 Go to the localhost:8000 and enjoy.

 (btw my version of python: 3.8.5)